Should You Follow the Alkaline Diet?

-The theory behind this plan is that if you consume loads of acid-producing foods it will lead to a metabolic imbalance.
+The theory behind this plan is that if you consume loads of alleged acid-producing foods (such as red meat), it will lead to a metabolic imbalance.
 The body will try very hard to regain its equilibrium, making you sick in the process.

-The diet claims that if you eat more alkaline and less acid-forming foods, it will help reduce inflammation and increase your resistance to disease.
+The diet claims that if you eat more alkaline and less acid-forming foods, it will help reduce inflammation.

-According to the diet, you should be eating 80% alkaline-forming foods and 20% acid-forming foods.
+According to the diet, you should be eating 80 percent alkaline-forming foods and 20 percent acid-forming foods.
 A study published in the Journal of the American Dietetic Association determined how different foods affect the urine's acidity.
 The results found that the most acid-forming foods included poultry, fish, dairy products, meat, caffeine, sugar and salt.
 Grains were found to be slightly acid forming.
 The most alkaline-forming foods were fruits and vegetables.

-Under normal conditions your cells and blood maintain a pretty neutral pH of about 7.4 in order to survive.
-Your body does a good job neutralizing acidic and alkaline foods, making sure it always maintains the correct pH.
-Although you may hear folks claim that food can change the body’s pH, the biochemical reactions occurring are VERY complex (college biochemistry, anyone?).
+However, under normal conditions your cells and blood maintain a pretty neutral pH of about 7.4 in order to survive.
+Your body does a good job of neutralizing acidic and alkaline foods, making sure it always maintains the correct pH.
+Although you may hear folks claim that food can change the body’s pH, the biochemical reactions occurring are very complex (college biochemistry, anyone?).
 The reality is that food cannot change your body's pH.

 U.S. News & World Report ranks this plan pretty low at No. 30 of 39 of Best Diets Overall.
 This plan emphasizes foods that they deem to be less acid-forming including fruits, vegetables, beans, tofu, and some nuts, seeds and legumes.
 Eggs, meat, alcohol, processed foods, added sugars and grains are limited because they supposedly ‘acidify’ the body.
 The Alkaline Diet restricts foods groups: whole grains, all animal protein, including eggs and meat.
 Dairy foods are eliminated.